sg3451/covid-19-related/README.md

-# This repository contains data and R-scripts for analyses relating to COVID-19 modeling paper
+# This repository contains R-scripts and accompanying data for analyses relating to COVID-19 modeling paper